ArctiqTeam/arctiq-copilot-trail/labs/lab2-development-use-cases/README.md

 ### Copilot Stalls on Autocomplete

-- It can happen that Copilot does not start or provide an answer when it seems clear to the user that they are pausing for a suggestion.
-This happens most often in the inline copilot suggester.
+- It can happen that Copilot does not autocomplete when it seems clear to the user that they are pausing for a suggestion.
 The simple fix here is to give it a little push by starting either a comment or a method and it should trigger copilot.

 ### Copilot Repeats Itself